-Some honors programs and some scholarships have January deadlines.
-Students need to adhere to those deadlines stated in the admission or scholarship applications.
 Students have until May 1 (National Candidates' Reply Date) to accept IIT's offer of admission.
 Students admitted after May 1 will have two weeks from the receipt of their admission and/or financial aid award letters to respond to IIT's offer.
-To accept IIT's offer of admission, a student must return the Enrollment Confirmation Form, which is sent to every admitted student, and a non-refundable matriculation deposit by the above dates.
+To accept IIT's offer of admission, a student must return the Enrollment Form, which is sent to every admitted student, and a non-refundable matriculation deposit by the above dates.
 The deposit will be applied to the cost of attendance.